How Paul McCartney’s ‘Band on the Run’ Became a Mishap-Laden Apex

 In an attempt to shake things up after the first two uninspired Wings albums, McCartney decided to leave Britain and record at EMI’s studio in Lagos, Nigeria.
 The three of them, along with engineer Geoff Emerick, flew to Africa expecting a lush tropical resort, but instead found a poverty-stricken, disease-riddled nation run by a military dictatorship, and in the middle of its rainy season, no less.
-The poor conditions extended down to the studio, where the standards were far below the state-of-the-art equipment that McCartney to which had gotten used.
+The poor conditions extended down to the studio, where the standards were far below the state-of-the-art equipment that McCartney typically used.

 If that wasn’t bad enough, they endured a few crises during the six weeks they were in Lagos.
 While out walking one evening, Paul and Linda were robbed at knifepoint, with the thieves making off with his lyric sheets and demos in addition to their valuables.
 In the middle of a session, Paul collapsed from a bronchial spasm caused by too much smoking.
 The group also had to contend with Afrobeat legend and political activist Fela Kuti, who publicly accused McCartney of coming to Africa to exploit indigenous music.
 McCartney invited Kuti to the studio to play him the tapes and assure him that the music did not have African influences.

 Somehow, they managed to keep everything together.
 McCartney, whose skill at multiple instruments is well-documented, took over lead guitar and drum chores for the departed members.
 Still, the tension of the recording sessions was reflected in the first words of the album’s opener, which was also the title track.
 “Stuck inside these four walls / Sent inside forever / Never seeing no one nice again / Like you … / If we ever get out of here.”
 But McCartney’s perpetual optimism nonetheless won out, with them breaking free by the end of the song, never to be found.